gianpaj/fresnel/README.md

 <MediaContextProvider>
 ```

-Note that this will fire all effects within sub components for each breakpoint
-on re-hydration.
-For some users this could be an issue; for many others, no
-problem at all.
+Note that this will fire all effects within sub-components for each breakpoint on rehydration.
+For some users, this could be an issue; for many others, no problem at all.

 ## Installation